1958 - 1964 DX Radio

 Occasionally, I

-got permission to call the station and request songs.
+got permission from my mom to call the station and request songs.
 The distance

 made it interesting to the night DJ, and when I requested the Sonora